-In my quest for the best and cheapest way to send money to India from UK, Transferwise was the first service I moved off to when I finally broke up with my bank for moving my monthly salary from UK to India.
+In my crusade for excellent ways to send money to India from UK, Transferwise was the first service I moved off to when I finally broke up with my bank for moving my monthly salary from UK to India.

 Okay, it was actually IndusInd Bank who I moved to first for some time but they stopped offering UK to India remittance a few years ago which is when I switched to TW.

 Launched in Jan 2011 by people who build Skype and Paypal, TransferWise uses smart peer-to-peer tech which enables them to offer real mid-market rates which you see on Google or XE.com.